 - Install the latest

-In your Sinatra app, below the Sinatra require directive, add:
+In your Sinatra app, immediately below the Sinatra require directive, add:

 RACK_ENVto the environment corresponding to the configuration definitions in your newrelic.yml file; for example, development, staging, production, etc.

 Ruby agent versions prior to 3.6.3 required manual addition of New Relic middlewares to enable certain features, such as cross application tracing and auto-instrumentation for page load timing (sometimes referred to as real user monitoring or RUM).
 For more information about required middlewares, see Rack middlewares, or upgrade to the most recent Ruby agent.

 Ruby agent versions 3.6.3 or higher support ignoring certain routes, similar to what was previously available in Rails controller instrumentation.
 To specify these values, use the same style of routes that you use to define your Sinatra application.
 For example, to ignore a

 ping route in a Sinatra app, include the following code in the app:

 newrelic_ignore '/ping' get '/ping' do # ... end

 If you want an entire application to be ignored (for example, in a mounted application), call